Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-• Are the floor spaces insulated and is a ground waterproofing barrier?
+• Is the space under the floor insulated and is a ground waterproofing barrier?

-• Do you think the ceiling insulation require replenishment or replacement?
+• Do you think the ceiling insulation require replacement or topping?

 • Does the heat pump have sufficient capacity?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the house have sufficient ventilation including extractor fans?

 home assessments for rental properties